 Are you prepared for market volatility?

 Investment market volatility is part of investing and does not have to be a cause for concern.
 Find out how you can be prepared for market volatility.

 What if you want to stop contributing?

 You can apply to stop contributions from your pay if you need to - but not until at least 12 months after your first KiwiSaver contribution is paid to Inland Revenue.
 This is called a contributions holiday.
 See your contributions for more information.

 What if you don’t want to stay in the OneAnswer KiwiSaver Scheme?

 You may have been automatically enrolled in the OneAnswer KiwiSaver Scheme because it’s your employer’s chosen scheme.
-If you were automatically enrolled and you decide KiwiSaver isn’t for you, you have 56 days from, and including, the day you start your new job to opt out of the OneAnswer KiwiSaver Scheme.
+If you were automatically enrolled and you decide KiwiSaver isn’t for you, you have between 14 - 56 days from, and including, the day you start your new job to opt out of the OneAnswer KiwiSaver Scheme.
 To opt out, you will need to send an Opt-out Request Form (KS10) to Inland Revenue or your employer.

 What if you're already in KiwiSaver?

 Please compare your current scheme and consider any benefits you currently receive before switching schemes.

 Before you join the OneAnswer KiwiSaver Scheme, we recommend you seek financial advice from a financial adviser.